DebasishSahoo10/the-odin-project/css-exercises/reamd.md

 ### (8) What is the difference between REM and EM ?

 EM is relative to the font-size of its direct or nearest parent.
 REM is relative to the HTML (root) font-size.

+### (9) Difference between CLASS and ID

+both are CSS selectors but a we can assign one class to multiple items to make things easy sometimes but ID has to be unique to each element.